 - Focus on getting enough sleep and exercise

-👉 You try it: Check out our focus sessions in the Inflow app.
+👉 You try it!
+Check out our focus sessions in the Inflow app.
 Take our free ADHD quiz here!

 In conclusion, dyslexia and ADHD can present various challenges, particularly in reading and writing tasks.
 However, with the right support and accommodations, people with dyslexia and/or ADHD can develop helpful coping strategies and build skills to help them thrive academically and in their careers.

 1 Journal of Neurodevelopmental Disorders | Are there shared neural correlates between dyslexia and ADHD?
 A meta-analysis of voxel-based morphometry studies